Benalex8797/profile-card/README.md

 ## How to View

 1. Clone or download the project files.
-2. Open `design.html` in any modern web browser.
+2. Open `index.html` in any modern web browser.
 3. The profile card will load with all interactive elements.

-No server or build process is required as this is a static webpage
+No server or build process is required as this is a static webpage.